Healthdirect Free Australian health advice you can count on.

 How are duodenal ulcers diagnosed?

-Your doctor may also conduct a gastroscopy.
+Your doctor may also arrange for you to have a gastroscopy.
 This is also called an endoscopy.

 A specialist doctor uses a thin, flexible tube with a camera on the end to look inside your stomach and duodenum.
-If you have a gastroscopy, your surgeon might take a sample of tissue (a biopsy) to test for H. pylori.
+If you have a gastroscopy, your surgeon might take a sample of tissue, called a biopsy, to test for H. pylori.

 How are duodenal ulcers treated?

-If your ulcer is caused by H pylori, the usual treatment is 'triple therapy'.
-This involves taking 2 antibiotics and a medicine.
-The antibiotics kill the bacteria, while the medicine reduces the acid made by your stomach.
+If your ulcer is caused by H. pylori, the usual treatment is 'triple therapy'.
+This means taking 2 antibiotics and a proton pump inhibitor (PPI) medicine.
+The antibiotics kill the bacteria, while the PPI medicine reduces the acid made by your stomach.

-If you don't have an H. pylori infection, and you have been using anti-inflammatory drugs, you will need to stop taking them (if possible).
-You will also need to start taking a drug to reduce the acid production in your stomach.
+If you don't have an H. pylori infection and you have been using anti-inflammatory medicines, you might be advised to stop taking them if possible.
+You will also need to start taking a PPI medicine to reduce the acid production in your stomach.

 You can make some other changes to improve your symptoms, such as: